How to Select the Right Staffing Partner!

 Don’t expect perfection – staffing is too people-dependent for that, but do check out how they tend to respond when issues arise.
 How quickly and creatively do they solve problems?
 How have they adjusted to their client’s changes?
 Brought new service ideas to the table?
 Been a real partner when things got tough

-Identify differentiators that will make a difference to you.
+Identify those things they consider their differentiators that will make a difference to you.

 Although most staffing companies look and sound alike, there are actually fairly significant differences in how they approach their service delivery and develop their relationships with customers.
 Ask potential partners about how they differentiate themselves from others, use your reference conversations to verify that what they say is what they deliver, and select a staffing partner whose “sweet spot” best matches your needs.